JDLMendi/hand_eye_coordination/README.md

 The Eye-Tracking project from my FYP brought a bit of inspiration on how vision plays a role in our decision making, what happens if we alter our vision in a quick decision base making task?

+_Neuroscience plays a role in how information is processed, and Vision plays a role on how we gather information._